Vietnam.vn - Nền tảng quảng bá Việt Nam

 (To be continued)

-Proposal to establish a force to support tourists
+Proposal to establish a tourist support force.

 Du khách phiền lòng, du lịch thất thu (*): Một mình ngành du lịch khó xử lý- Ảnh 2.